FAQ

 How much milk can I expect from a Nigerian Dwarf doe?

 A very good question that is often asked, but does not have a straightforward answer.
-A mature doe (at least 2 years old and with 2 or more freshenings) from proven milking stock, might be expected to produce about 2 - 3lbs, about a quart to quart and a half a day, over a 8-10 month period.
-This works out to around 600 - 900 lbs of milk for a 10 month lactation.
+A mature doe (at least 2 years old and with 2 or more freshenings) from proven milking stock, might be expected to produce about 2 - 4 lbs, about one to two quarts per day, over a 8-10 month period.
+This works out to around 600 - 1000 lbs of milk for a 10 month lactation.
 That said, some will produce a bit more, and some less, and almost all does will produce more early in their lactation and less and less toward the end.
 Age, nutrition, husbandry, and health all play a big role in production as well.
-A first freshener might only average a pound or so a day, yet could easily double that her next lactation.
-To see the 2011 breed average for does on DHIR milk test, click HERE.

 The top 10 best milkers participating in DHIR milk production testing through the USDA for 2011, produce an average 4.23 lbs of milk a day, just about a half gallon, over 9-10 month lactation.
-A very good milker may well milk this much or even more at the beginning of her lactation, but very, very few maintain that amount for more than a month or two.
+A very good milker may well milk this much or even quite a bit more at the beginning of her lactation, but not many produce half a gallon a day during the second half of their lactation.
+In our herd, we prioritize steady lactation over big peak numbers then a big drop off.
+We also prioritize animals with a good will to milk, yet do not produce such excessive amounts that they cannot maintain health and body condition without heroic measures and are at constant risk of metabolic disease.

 As Nigerians make wonderful pets and companion animals, many are bred for color and perhaps show, and not milk production.
 An animal with this type of background may have a greater chance of not producing much milk or for very long ~ though she could surprise you!
 The breed is very young, and as only a small percentage of Nigerian Dwarfs have official milk records and data, there are many "wildcards" out there.
 While a pedigree full of milking awards won't guarantee a good milker, it certainly improves one's chances.
 The closest sure bet for knowing how a doe milks is to purchase a doe in milk with an established milk record, give her great care & nutrition, and of course keep milking her!